Vitamin K-2 Food Sources - Questions & Answers - Page 35

 Popular questions about Vitamin K-2

-Yes, goat cheese is a good source of Vitamin K, containing about 35 mcg per 100g.
-This is about 47% of the recommended daily intake.
+Egg yolks are a good source of Vitamin K, providing about 16 mcg per egg, or about 13% of the recommended daily value.

 Key facts about Vitamin K-2